Optimal cavity design for minimizing errors in cavity-QED-based atom-photon entangling gates with finite temporal duration

-Figure~\ref{fig-result}(a) shows the fidelity $F$ as a function of the Gaussian pulse duration $W_{t}$ and the cavity length $L_{\rm{cav}}$.
-The red solid line denotes the cavity length in Eq.\,(\ref{eq-Lopt}), and the blue dashed curve denotes the cavity length maximizing $F$ calculated numerically for each pulse duration.
+Figure~\ref{fig-result}(a) shows the mode overlap as a function of the Gaussian pulse duration $W_{t}$ and the cavity length $L_{\rm{cav}}$.
+The red solid line denotes the cavity length in Eq.\,(\ref{eq-Lopt}), and the blue dashed curve denotes the cavity length maximizing the mode overlap calculated numerically for each pulse duration.
 They are in very good agreement for $W_{\rm{t}} \gtrsim 0.1\gamma^{-1}$.

 For $W_{\rm{t}} \lesssim 0.1\gamma^{-1}$, on the other hand, there is a discrepancy between the red solid line and blue dashed curve due to the effect of the higher-order terms of $\Delta$ in Eqs.~(\ref{eq-L0approx2}) and (\ref{eq-L1approx2}).
 The condition of the pulse duration where the higher order terms can be considered negligible, that is, the pulse duration at the branch of the red solid line and the blue dashed curve in Fig.~\ref{fig-result}(a), can be roughly estimated from the point where the values of the first and second terms in Eqs.~(\ref{eq-L0approx2}) and (\ref{eq-L1approx2}) are equal.
-From the discussion in Supplemental Material III~\cite{sup}, this condition can be written as ${W_{\rm{t}}\gg \max(1/\kappa,\kappa/g^{2})}$ when the cavity length is optimal as shown in Eq.~(\ref{eq-Lopt}) or (\ref{eq-Lopt2}).
+From the discussion in Supplemental Material IV~\cite{sup}, this condition can be written as ${W_{\rm{t}}\gg \max(1/\kappa,\kappa/g^{2})}$ when the cavity length is optimal as shown in Eq.~(\ref{eq-Lopt}).
 Then, using Eqs.~(\ref{eq-basic1}) and (\ref{eq-Texloss}), we obtain the pulse duration condition where the first-order approximation is valid as

-When the second-order or higher terms are raised, the fidelity remarkably drops.
+When the second-order or higher terms are raised, the mode overlap remarkably drops.
 Then, the pulse duration should be at least as long as the right-hand side of Eq.~(\ref{eq-critical}), indicated by the red star in Fig.~\ref{fig-result}(a).
 We note that the speed of the CPF gate is characterized by the right-hand side of Eq.~(\ref{eq-critical}), determined by $C_{\rm{in}}$ and $\gamma$ under the optimal cavity condition.